Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Exotic Littlewood--Paley decompositions

 Notice that the parabolic dilation $\xi \mapsto (2^k\xi_1, 2^{2k} \xi_2)$ maps $\Gamma_j$ to $\Gamma_{j+k}$, and this suggests that the Littlewood--Paley theory for lacunary angular sectors might be largely accessible within the established theory.
 Indeed, the Littlewood--Paley inequalities for smoothed versions of the lacunary sectors $\Gamma_j$ are as expected, and are a straightforward consequence of the Marcinkiewicz multiplier theorem.
 If we want to consider quadratic expressions corresponding to the rough $\Gamma_j$, we will need some auxiliary vector-valued and maximal inequalities corresponding to differentiation in lacunary directions \cite{NSW}.

 The theory for the equiangular sectors $\Delta_j$, or their smooth variants, where we see an underlying rotational action, is more challenging and interesting.
-One does not expect to have estimates of the form $\|\mathcal{Q} f\|_p \lesssim \|f\|_p$ for $p < 2$ for the same reasons that the equally-spaced interval inequalities fail.
-But when $p > 2$, ``pure" estimates with bounds indepenedent of $N$ are not available either, due to Kakeya set examples.\footnote{More on this below.} However, there is a dimension-dependent window of $p$'s in which one might hope for bounds with at most subpolynomial or logarithmic failure in $N$.
+One does not expect to have estimates of the form $\|\mathcal{Q} f\|_p \lesssim \|f\|_p$ for $p < 2$ for the same reasons that the inequalities for equally-spaced intervals fail.
+But when $p > 2$, ``pure" estimates with bounds independent of $N$ are not available either, due to Kakeya set examples.\footnote{More on this below.} However, there is a dimension-dependent window of $p$'s with $p > 2$ in which one might hope for bounds of the form $\|\mathcal{Q} f\|_p \lesssim \|f\|_p$ with at most subpolynomial or logarithmic failure in $N$.
 In two dimensions this window is $2 \leq p \leq 4$, and in higher dimensions it is $2 \leq p \leq 2n/(n-1)$.
 C\'ordoba \cite{Cordoba} established the positive result in the two-dimensional case, while the higher-dimensional case awaits resolution of the Kakeya maximal conjecture, amongst other things, and remains open.

 Just when it seems we have said everything that can currently be said, matters take an interesting turn.
-One of the most powerful drivers for research in harmonic analysis over the last fifty years has been the question of inverting the Fourier transform for functions in $L^p(\mathbb{R}^n)$ (as opposed to the almost-everywhere questions in Sections~\ref{sec:intro} and \ref{sec:epilogue}).
+One of the most powerful drivers for research in harmonic analysis over the last fifty years has been the question of inverting the Fourier transform for functions in $L^p(\mathbb{R}^n)$ (as opposed to the almost-everywhere questions of Sections~\ref{sec:intro} and \ref{sec:epilogue}).
 The fundamental question here is, with